Tripathi-Ashu/Tripathi-Ashu/README.md

 - 📫 How to reach me: **ashutripathi.rajababu@gmail.com**
 - ⚡ Fun fact: **I can turn caffeine into code and algorithms into solutions, all while keeping the bugs at bay!**
 - <p align="left">
-  Follow this link to visit my portfolio:
+  ⚡Follow this link to visit my portfolio:
-  <a href="https://wondrous-piroshki-90059c.netlify.app/" target="_blank">⚡Ashutosh Tripathi - Portfolio</a>
+  <a href="https://wondrous-piroshki-90059c.netlify.app/" target="_blank">Ashutosh Tripathi - Portfolio</a>
 </p>

 <h3 align="left">Connect with me:</h3>